 Despite the complexity of fission decisions at the individual level, common patterns may emerge at the level of the social network during group fissions.
-Network theoretic approaches are a vital part of studying animal sociality19, including group fissions.
-In particular, network-theoretic models have studied how nutritional needs interact with sociality to favor fission-fusion societies (in which frequent temporary fissions and fusions occur) or permanent social group fissions14, and empirical studies have shown that resource availability shapes fission-fusion dynamics12,13.
-Network approaches have been extended to understand how grooming relationships in primates influence social group cohesion and whether a permanent fission will occur20, often focusing on the immediate benefits of fissions.
+Network theoretic approaches are vital to studying animal sociality18, including group fissions.
+In particular, network-theoretic models have studied how nutritional needs interact with sociality to favor fission-fusion societies (in which frequent temporary fissions and fusions occur) or permanent group fissions13, and empirical studies have shown that resource availability shapes fission-fusion dynamics12.
+Network approaches have been extended to understand how grooming relationships in primates influence social group cohesion and whether a permanent fission will occur19,20, often focusing on the immediate benefits of fissions.

 A different, albeit related, question is how different decision processes – for instance processes driven by one individual versus many – influence the fission and its outcome.
 Collective decision theory, which has studied how democratic versus despotic decisions affect animal movement, provides a means to understand these decision processes21-27.
-Collective decision theory has also addressed fission processes in animal social groups, but has focused on fission-fusion societies rather than permanent fissions28-30.
+Collective decision theory has also addressed fission processes in animal social groups13,19, focusing on fission-fusion societies28-30.
 Permanent fissions are different from temporary fissions for two reasons.
 First, because group fissions in fission-fusion societies are transient, fission decisions do not permanently separate individuals from their allies, making them lower-stakes than permanent fissions.
-Second, temporary fission events appear to represent highly flexible and dynamic short-term responses to ephemeral changes in the spatial distribution of resources; in contrast, permanent fissions represent fixed, long-term changes that presumably require different information and whose outcomes have different implications for the social group12,13.
+Second, temporary fission events represent highly flexible and dynamic short-term responses to ephemeral changes in the spatial distribution of resources; in contrast, permanent fissions represent fixed, long-term changes that presumably require different information and have different implications for the social group13,19.
 Thus, existing theory on fission-fusion dynamics cannot readily inform an understanding of permanent social group fissions.

-Group-living primates provide excellent case studies of permanent group fissions from a network perspective, as social networks influence both group fissions13 and collective decisions31 in some primates.
-Most primates live in stable social groups rather than fission-fusion societies32-34, so the decision of which post-fission group to join during a permanent social group fission will influence an individual for the remainder of its life.
+Group-living primates provide excellent case studies of permanent group fissions from a network perspective, as social networks influence both group fissions19 and collective decisions31 in some primates.
+Most primates live in stable social groups rather than fission-fusion societies32-34, so the decision of which post-fission group to join during a permanent social group fission influences an individual for the remainder of its life.
 Further, primate group fissions appear not to follow simple, universal rules, and multiple processes might determine post-fission group membership.
 For instance, permanent group fissions in matrilineal societies (e.g., baboons and macaques) are commonly characterized by an attempt to remain with matrilineal kin6,35-38.
 However, this general rule is not universally followed34,35,38,39.
 In one study of baboons, individuals appeared to make decisions that improved their social dominance rank following the fission40.
 In contrast, in a study of four different fissions in one population of savannah baboons, Van Horn and colleagues34 concluded that female baboons follow a flexible decision-making process that maximizes their ability to maintain close social ties with close kin.
 They found that female baboons remained with close maternal kin if those were abundant, but females without close maternal kin remained with close paternal kin or non-kin to whom they bonded.
 Thus, even in the same population or social group, individuals vary in which types of bonds are maintained or broken during permanent fissions, indicating that a global, network-centric view may provide insights that individual-level analyses cannot.